rockstardotb/django-python-workshop/README.md

 ...then you have correctly built the application.

 Congratulations, you have now used docker-compose with python.
-Remember, though this application seems simple and the use of docker-compose over docker seems unecessary, the real magic comes when building full-stack applications containing a database, app, and webserver. docker-compose is useful for service orchestration and microsegmentation.
+Remember, though this application seems simple and the use of docker-compose over docker seems unecessary, the you'll appreciate docker-compose when building full-stack applications containing a database, app, and webserver. docker-compose is useful for service orchestration and microsegmentation.